 Katherine Chantal Dutko is the dean at Lac du Bois-Bemidji, the French Language Village (second half).Chantal was a villager at Waldsee and Les Voyageurs and has been on staff each summer since 2004, as counselor, waterfront manager, leadership staff member and assistant dean.
 In addition to Lac du Bois, she has also worked at Les Voyageurs and El Lago del Bosque-Bemidji.
 This is Chantal's ninth year as dean.

 Chantal holds a master’s degree in international development at from the Fletcher School of Law and Diplomacy at Tufts University.
 She has a B.A. in French studies with a minor in linguistics from Dartmouth College, where she was a Rassias drill method instructor in French.
 She also led five-day hiking and canoeing trips for incoming students as part of the Dartmouth Outing Club.
 Chantal has studied at the Universitat de Barcelona, Spain, taught English in Montpellier, France, and was the assistant teacher in a French pre-K class at the International School of Brooklyn.
 Her travels include several months in India and South America.
-Chantal is currently the youth leadership programs coordinator at Common Hope in Antigua, Guatemala.
-She worked in Guatemala as a teacher-trainer and youth leadership programs coordinator, international development in Niger and Mali, and is currently managing education programs for an INGO in Pakistan.
+Chantal has worked in Guatemala as a teacher-trainer and youth leadership programs coordinator, held positions in international development in Niger and Mali, and is currently managing education programs for an INGO in Pakistan.
 Chantal speaks French, Spanish and German and has studied Hausa.

 Cliff Benoît Schwartz is the Dean of Lac du Bois-Bemidji (first half).
 He has worked in the summer program at Lac du Bois in multiple roles for 13 years.
 Cliff earned his bachelor's degree in French education and theatre education from Indiana University in Bloomington, Ind.
 He has studied at Université Rennes 2 in Rennes, Brittany, France and has studied abroad with the Indiana University Honor’s Program in Foreign Languages for High School Students in Brest, France.
 Benoît is a French teacher at Edina High School in Edina, Minn., teaching French courses in both the traditional and immersion programs and has traveled with students to Quebec several times.